 This low-interest loan is funded and administered by the University, and awarded based on the student's financial need.
+A Master Promissory Note for this loan will be mailed to all eligble students with their Annual Financial Statement.
 There is partial or full forgiveness on loans for students based on GPA and degree achieved.